floragunncom/search-guard-docs/multitenancy.md

 ```
 elasticsearch.requestHeadersWhitelist: ["sg_tenant", ..., ...]
 ```

+If this header is not whitelisted, an error message is logged on startup and the status of Kibana will be red.

 Check that both the Kibana server user and the Kibana index name matches in both kibana.yml and sg_config.
 The contents of the following keys must match: